MIT-Informatics/PreservationSimulation/README.md

 Libraries, academic and corporate, have large collections of documents that they wish to preserve for long periods.
 A common strategy for preserving documents is to make multiple copies of the documents and to distribute the copies geographically.
 Increasingly, library collections come in digital form rather than dead-tree form, which makes them easier to copy and distribute.

 A first question that needs to be answered is how many copies to keep.
-For a variety of conditions -- document sizes and types, storage error rates, auditing strategies, etc. -- we need to know how many copies we should keep, how many copies we can afford to keep economically.
-We can also deal with various strategies for "auditing" a collection, that is, checking on its status and repairing damage if necessary.
+For a variety of conditions -- document sizes and types, storage error rates, auditing strategies, etc. -- librarians need to know how many copies they should keep, how many copies they can afford to keep economically.
+We also need to examine various strategies for "auditing" a collection, that is, checking on its status and repairing damage if necessary.

 The purpose of this project is to provide baseline data for librarians and researchers about long-term survival rates of document collections.
 We have developed computer simulations to estimate document failure rates over a wide variety of conditions.
 The data from these simulations should be useful to stewards of such collections in planning and budgeting for storage and bandwidth needs to protect their collections.